 - We would meet (without your child) to discuss the situation

-- If you were interested, I would coach you on things you could do to help your child and your family be more successful with healthy eating and physical exercise with a goal of your child having a healthy body and growing up to the size his/her genes intended him/her to be.
+- If you were interested, coaching would be provided on things you could do to help your child and your family be more successful with healthy eating and physical exercise with a goal of your child having a healthy body and growing up to the size his/her genes intended him/her to be.

-- If we decided it would help for your child to meet with me, I might talk with him/her about:
+- If we decided it would help for your child to meet with us, we might talk with him/her about:

 - getting into a rhythm of regular meals and snacks (not skimping during the day),

 - having permission to eat some “junk food” (and not sneak it),

 - using their cues for hunger and fullness to guide their intake (with a BIG focus on not eating when bored and stopping eating long enough between meals so they have an appetite for the next meal),

 - eating more of the healthful foods they already like (but might not eat enough of),

 - moving their body more- with a focus on fun, enjoyment, and health rather than weight loss,

 - the fact that people come in all sizes and genetics plays a large role in this

 For more information about feeding and raising healthy children, we suggest: